philvec/fixmemory/README.md

 ## What This Project Aims to Build

 - A formal spec for provenance-pinned memory interaction (retrieval → generation → verification)
-- A lightweight grounding verifier that runs post-generation
 - An abstention protocol: structured output for "not in memory" vs "uncertain" vs "grounded"
 - Reference integrations for OpenClaw and Claude Code memory formats
 - Evaluation harness: given a memory corpus and a query, measure hallucination rate vs grounding rate